nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 2. Download the latest version of `tp.main.jar` from [here](https://github.com/AY2223S1-CS2113-F11-2/tp/releases).
 3. Put the JAR file into a folder you would like to use.
 4. Open the command line in that folder and run the command `java -jar [filename].jar`.

-## Product scope

-### Target User Profile

-This application is for Head Nurses of Pet Clinics to manage the appointments of the clinic, manage employees and allocate tasks to be done by each employee.

-### Value Proposition

-The head nurse can now:
-- have an upcoming schedule of all appointments of the clinic in one place.
-- have an overview of all employees in the clinic and the ability to manage them.
-- create and assign tasks to be performed.

 ## Design and Implementation